(SHGKY) (OTCMKTS:SHGKY) Hits New 12-Month Low at $2.91

-(SHGKY) (OTCMKTS:SHGKY)’s stock price reached a new 52-week low on Tuesday .
-The company traded as low as $2.91 and last traded at $2.91, with a volume of 0 shares traded.
+Shares of (SHGKY) (OTCMKTS:SHGKY) hit a new 52-week low during trading on Tuesday .
+The company traded as low as $2.91 and last traded at $2.91, with a volume of 0 shares trading hands.
 The stock had previously closed at $2.91.

 Sun Hung Kai & Co Limited operates as a non-bank financial institution offering tailored financial solutions to retail, corporate and institutional clients.
 Core areas of its business are Wealth Management & Brokerage, Asset Management, Corporate Finance, Consumer Finance and Principal Investments.
 It also provides funds management, money lending, corporate and consumer financing, margin financing, asset holding and leasing, property investment, corporate marketing and investment consultancy, and nominee services.